facebook/react-native/docs/Navigation.md

 Cool.
 I'm getting the hang of this.
 This is the heart of NavigationExperimental.
 We are only handling two actions here, but a more complex application could also take into account a "back" action (e.g. Android back button), as well as handle the transition between several tabs in a tabbed application.

-I am still missing the initial scene that will be rendered (as well as the actual navigator that will wrap it, but lets not get ahead of ourselves).
+I am still missing the initial scene that will be rendered (as well as the actual navigator that will wrap it, but let's not get ahead of ourselves).

 ### Step 3.
 Define Scenes